Mystery

 Several weeks later, during the invasion of southern France, his C-47 aircraft

-of Italy, to a DZ near the French Riviera.
-During operation 'Market Garden',
+Italy, to a DZ near the French Riviera.
+During operation 'Market Garden', on 17th

-on 17th September 1944, Gerry's squadron towed gliders carrying troops from
+September 1944, Gerry's squadron towed gliders carrying troops from the 101st

-the 101st Airborne Division through deadly flak to a landing Zone near Eindhoven,
+Airborne Division through deadly flak to a landing Zone near Eindhoven, Holland.

-Holland.
-Three months later Gerry's crew were flying resupply missions to the
+Three months later Gerry's crew were flying resupply missions to the 101st Airborne

-101st Airborne Division ("the Band of Brothers") at Bastgone, Belgium.
+Division ("the Band of Brothers") at Bastgone, Belgium.
+The 437th TCG's

-to flying on every combat mission, Gerry flew numerous supply missions to the
+addition to flying on every combat mission, Gerry flew numerous supply missions

 gasoline (in five gallon cans), medical supplies and whatever else was needed.

-fighting troops.
-General Patton would often send cases of champagne to the 437th
+troops.
+General Patton would often send cases of champagne to the 437th Troop

-Troop Carrier Group to show his appreciation for keeping his tank columns supplied
+Carrier Group to show his appreciation for keeping his tank columns supplied with

-with fuel!!
-Gerry said that sometimes they would land their C-47s in fields
+fuel!!
+Gerry said that sometimes they would land their C-47s in fields where Sherman

-where Sherman tanks were waiting.
-The tank crews would take the 5 gallon cans
+tanks were waiting.
+The tank crews would take the 5 gallon cans of precious gasoline

-of precious gasoline directly from the C-47s, and pour it into their gas starved
+directly from the C-47s, and pour it into their gas starved vehicles.

 ovens were still emitting the sickening smell of burning flesh.
 He remembered